fscottfoti/togethermap-help/docs/permissions.md

 * post writers (posters for short)
 * readers

-Owners can edit collection attributes and set permissions, place writers can add places to a collection, post writers cannot add places but can make new topics, comments and vote, and readers can only browse a collection but cannot add or edit any content.
+Owners can edit collection attributes and set permissions, place writers can add places to a collection, post writers cannot add places but can make comments and vote, and readers can only browse a collection but cannot add or edit any content.

 Note that these permissions are hierarchical, i.e. all place writers are post writers and all post writers are readers and all owners have all available permissions.

 ## Making a Collection Private

-After clicking the permissions button, you will see 4 buttons, one for each of the 4 kinds of permissions.
-Click each button to see the permission settings for that type of permission.
+After clicking the permissions button, you will see 4 links for each of the 4 kinds of permissions.
+Click each link to see the permission settings for that type of permission.

 First you will see a button to make a collection "private."
 By default, when created all collections are public place writable (which implies public readable and public post writable).
 To give someone permission, the collection first has to be private for that permission.
 Click on private to do this.

 In this case private collections are hierarchical in the opposite order, i.e. post private collections are all place private and read private collections are all post private (this happens automatically).

-## Configurating a Private Collection
+## Configuring a Private Collection

 Once you've made a collection private you will see widgets to configure permissions.